JMS55/jms55.github.io/content/posts/2025_12_27_solari_bevy_0_18/index.md

 {{ figure(src="di_correlations.png", caption="Correlations from ReSTIR DI confusing the denoiser") }}

 For ReSTIR GI, I was able to solve this with permutation sampling during temporal reuse.
-But for ReSTIR DI, trying to use permutation sampling lead to artifacts on shadow penumbras due to the way I was doing visibility reuse.
+But for ReSTIR DI, trying to use permutation sampling led to artifacts on shadow penumbras due to the way I was doing visibility reuse.

 {{ figure(src="di_permutation_artifacts.png", caption="Visibility reuse messing up shadows when using permutation sampling") }}